 Select at least three 1000-level courses in Hispanic Studies at Brown.
 These provide more specialized preparation in major areas of Hispanic Studies, including works and topics from across the centuries and pertaining to both Spain and Latin America.
 Concentrators must take at least six courses (at either the 0700 or1000 level, with a maximum of three 0700 level courses) in Hispanic Studies at Brown, including one with the WRIT designation.

 Concentrators are reminded that up to four related courses from Study Abroad, transfer credit, and other departments at Brown (e.g., Comparative Literature, History, Ethnic Studies, Anthropology) may be applied toward the concentration in Hispanic Studies as long as they deal with Spanish or Latin American themes and/or Peninsular or Latin American culture.
 While there is a list of acceptable related Brown courses on the Hispanic Studies website, individual courses may be discussed with the Concentration Advisor on a case by case basis.
 Please note that a maximum of two courses for the concentration can be taken in English, and one course can be taken S/NC.
 Students planning to pursue honors in the concentration must take all courses for a grade.

 |Total Credits = 10|

-E-Portfolio: All Hispanic Studies concentrators will be expected to complete the required sections of the concentration E-Portfolio in ASK in their last year of studies.
+E-Portfolio: As their capstone work, all Hispanic Studies concentrators must complete an E-Portfolio in ASK in their last year of studies.
 We encourage you to share your written work, your projects, and your reflections on concentration-related experiences (study abroad, community work, internships, etc.) with the wider public at Brown and beyond, but only as you see fit.